Sunday, 5 June 2022

 2. Classic spoof on the IPP: A man, a plan, a cat, a hat, a canal -- Panama.

 3. Classic spoof on the IPP: Sir, a plan, a canal -- Paris.

 4. Classic spoof on the IPP: A dog, a plan, a canal -- pagoda.

 5. Classic spoof on the IPP: Amen, a pit -- Ipanema.

-6. Recent concoction by the authors: One man, a plan, a canal -- panameño.
+6. Novel concoction: One man, a plan, a canal -- panameño.

-9. Recent concoction by the authors: A man, a plan, if final -- Panama.
+9. Novel concoction: A man, a plan, if final -- Panama.

 Readers who wish to continue their palindromic journey are advised to proceed in the direction of a followup post entitled "Life in Palindrome Valley".
 Click HERE.

 DIRECTION FOR WEB-TRAVELLERS: